 The Fremont moved in small groups, as clans, medicinal societies, or co-residence groups encountering other people and residing with them for periods of time.
 Gradually these groups merged and dispersed, repeating this process continually in a practice known as residential cycling.
 This reshuffling continued for thousands of years and coalesced into todays' tribal groups of Utes, Paiutes, Hopi, Navajo, and Zuni, continuing as European and American explorers came through Capitol Reef.

-For a PDF version of this file, click here.
+For a PDF file on Capitol Reef's early inhabitants, click here.